f00b4r0/esptic2udp/README.md

   * GPIO number for LED heartbeat and LED active state
   * WiFi SSID and password
   * Target UDP host and port
-* Under Component config -> tic2json, set TIC version
+* Under Component config -> tic2json, set TIC version and adjust options as needed

 ### Build and Flash